10 Sustainable Underwear Brands: Size-Inclusive, Affordable

 The underwear is made from Global Organic Textile Standard (GOTS) certified cotton.
 The fabric is also Oeko-Tex certified, meaning that it’s free from harmful chemicals.

-Knickey offers 5 different styles, from a low-rise thong to a high-rise brief.
+Knickey offers several different styles, from a low-rise thong to a high-rise brief.
 If you’re not sure which one you’ll like, they have a starter pack of all the styles, which is slightly cheaper than buying the styles individually.
-As of June 2021, they also came out with bralettes.
+They also offer bralettes in a few styles.

-One of Knickey’s coolest initiatives is its recycling program, where you can mail in any old underwear to be turned into insulation or mattress batting.
-You even get a free pair of new Knickey underwear on your next order 🙂 I feel like it’s a lot easier to upcycle or repurpose other clothing, but I have a harder time upcycling old undies, so I’m glad a program like this exists.
+One of Knickey’s coolest initiatives is its recycling program, where you can mail in any old underwear to be turned into insulation, cleaning rags, and yarn.
+The shipping labels cost $5, but you get a 15% discount on your next order.
+I feel like it’s a lot easier to upcycle or repurpose other clothing, but I have a harder time upcycling old undies, so I’m glad a program like this exists.

 My experience: I tried the high-rise brief and the mid-rise hipster.
 The underwear is extremely soft and lightweight, and I felt that it was true to size.
 I do wish that they had a thicker waistband though—I prefer to have undies that kind of hold you in.
 If you don’t want to notice your underwear as much though, these are for you.
 Knickey undies feel quite similar to some of my old Aerie underwear, so if you like Aerie, I’d recommend these.

 See my full Knickey review after 1.5 years for more info.

 Shop Knickey here (use code IMPERFECTIDEALIST for 10% off).